Galois families of modular forms and application to weight one: The Beckmann-Black Problem, parametric extensions and Galois fa mi lies

 \begin{prop} Let $f$ be a normalised cuspidal Hecke eigenform.
 Suppose $\rho_{f}$ (resp., $\rho_f^\proj$) is irreducible with image conjugate to $G \subset \cG$ (resp., $G \subset \cP$).
 If $f$ belongs to a regular 1-parameter (Artin) $G$-Galois family (resp., a regular 1-parameter projective (Artin) $G$-Galois family), then $f$ belongs to an infinite regular $1$-parameter (Artin) $G$-Galois family (resp., an infinite regular 1-parameter projective (Artin) $G$-Galois family). \end{prop}

 \begin{proof} We prove only the general linear case over $\overline{\Ff_p}$ as the proofs in the Artin case and the projective cases are almost identical.
 The extension $K_f/\QQ$ is Galois with group $G = \Image(\rho_f) \subset \GL_2(\overline{\Ff_p})$.
 By assumption, there exists a $\Qq$-regular Galois extension $E/\QQ(T)$ of group $G$ giving rise to $K_f/\Qq$ by specialisation at some $t_0 \in \QQ$.
 By Hilbert's irreducibility theorem, infinitely many distinct Galois extensions of $\Qq$ of group $G$ occur as specialisations of $E/\Qq(T)$.
 Hence, by Proposition \ref{tool0}, we get the desired conclusion if $p=2$.
-If $p$ is odd, then $K_f$ is totally imaginary by Proposition \ref{tool0}.
-Proposition~\ref{pv} then provides infinitely many distinct totally imaginary Galois extensions of $\Qq$ of group $G$ occuring as specialisations of $E/\Qq(T)$.
+If $p$ is odd, then $K_f^{\proj}$ is totally imaginary by Proposition \ref{tool0}.
+Proposition~\ref{pv} applied simultaneously to $E/\mathbb{Q}(T)$ and $E^{\text{scalars in }G}/\mathbb{Q}(T)$ then provides infinitely many distinct Galois extensions of $\Qq$ of group $G$ such that their subfields fixed by the scalars in $G$ are totally imaginary occuring as specialisations of $E/\Qq(T)$.
 As in the case $p=2$, we apply Proposition \ref{tool0} to conclude. \end{proof}